8 Ways Your Business Can Benefit from Cryptocurrencies like Bitcoin

 The Bitcoin network allows you to immutably record any digitally encoded information at any moment.

-No one can change such a timestamp, and it proves the existence of a certain file or document at that given time.
+No one can change such a timestamp, and it proves the existence of a certain file or document, including legal documents, at that given time.

 Typically, similar services are provided by lawyers, but that is not a mathematically provable method besides being expensive and slow.